alexvking/Learning-Language-Classifier/readme.txt

   - Within mode directory, directories named after different types within mode
   - Within each type, plain text files representing the type

 See folders "lang" and "subject" for examples.
-Execution options may be added through the main() function, but all other looping and naming should happen automatically.
+Execution options must be added through the main() function, but all other looping and naming should happen automatically.